-We believe in community.
+We believe in “community”.
 It takes a lot of like-minded folks to get the job done.
 The Spokes Group works with some high energy – high integrity groups to put kids on bikes.

 THE SALVATION ARMY OF GREATER CHARLOTTE Since 1905, The Salvation Army has provided Christmas for families in need in the Charlotte community.
 The Spokes Group has been part of that outreach for the past 19 years.
-Families that come to the Christmas Bureau are given a change to “spin” for a new bike
+Families that come to the Christmas Bureau are given a chance to “spin” for a new bike

 In 2012 we saw a record 250 families per day registering for Christmas assistance!
 Throughout October and into the first week of November, the line of families registering their children for the Angel Tree program wrapped around the building of The Salvation Army Christmas Center.

 The families that are served through The Salvation Army of Greater Charlotte are local families from Mecklenburg and Union counties.
-Many are single moms and dads, working hard to simply try to provide for their family.
+Many are single moms and dads, working hard to simply try to provide for their families.
 Some are children who live with grandparents, relatives, or caregivers.
 Others are unemployed parents, struggling to stay financially afloat.
 We also register senior citizens who are desperately stretching every penny they have.